MIPS | Malaysian Informatics And Programming Society

 Only participants in the Junior, Intermediate, and Senior categories are eligible for IOI selection.
 The organisers reserve the right to make the final decision on IOI eligibility.
 Eligibility for IOI implies eligibility for MCC, but not vice versa.

-Awards
+Awards and Certificates

 There will be Gold, Silver, and Bronze awards for each category.
 All contestants will work on the same problems, but award cutoffs will be different for each category.